All Episodes

 It's the same answer if the company charges too much.

-They'd have unsold inventories, and the firm would underperform profits would be lower than than would be possible.
+Profits would be lower than would be possible.

-And the the the short answer to this is that big oil, which is a citizen of the world, big oil, 30% of its profits uh uh derive from operations in the United States, 70% around the world, they're constrained by market forces.
+And the short answer to this is that big oil, which is a citizen of the world, big oil, 30% of its profits derived from operations in the United States, 70% around the world, they're constrained by market forces.

 They have to charge the market rate.

-If they don't, uh uh one way or another, it's not gonna work out.
+If they don't, one way or another, it's not going to work out.

-A lot a lot of people uh see that competition exists in the in the uh retail market, and they see that Exxon would have trouble charging ten cents a gallon more than mobile.
+And they see that Exxon would have trouble charging 10 cents a gallon more than mobile.

-But you people have been led to believe by a a drive-by media to Democrats that big oil alone, maybe big drug too, is able to magically set its price for every product to guarantee itself not only a huge profit, but that you get screwed.
+But you people have been led to believe by a drive-by meeting of Democrats that big oil alone, maybe big drug too, is able to magically set its price for every product to guarantee itself not only a huge profit, but that you get screwed.

 And that they are not part of the market, that they somehow are independent of market forces.